Scheduling Problems

 active from begin up to but not including its end.
 For example, a

-non-contiguous activity which .Begin
+non-contiguous activity which .Begins on Friday, .Ends on

 Tuesday, and is not active during the weekend has a

-The numeric expressions entered at the Length
+The numeric expressions entered at the Length and Size

 attributes may involve other discrete variables.
 These attributes are